220531-jwa/project-0/README.md

 ## Purpose

 We want to see that you can meet deadlines and that you can code.
 You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.

-Presentation date: TBD sometime in week 3.
+### Presentation date: Friday, July 17

 ## Requirements
 1. All endpoints listed below must have a Postman test verifying functionality